mongodb/specifications/source/read-write-concern/read-write-concern.rst

     }

-Drivers SHOULD parse server replies for a "writeConcernError" field and report the error only in command-specific helper methods that take a separate write concern parameter or an options parameter that may contain a write concern option.
+Drivers SHOULD parse server replies for a "writeConcernError" field and report the error only in the command-specific helper methods for commands that write, from the list above.
 For example, helper methods for "findAndModify" or "aggregate" SHOULD parse the server reply for "writeConcernError".